jason-gerard/laser-link-scheduler/README.md

 ## ToDo
 - [ ] Implement time expanded graph splitting
-- [ ] Convert DS to numpy array based, this will make implementing the LP version simpler in the future
 - [ ] Implement the fair contact plan algorithm
 - [ ] Implement the random edge algorithm
 - [ ] Create verification script to make sure all k states are properly matched